rdgl/Card/README.md

 ## Build

 Paste the files in the lib folder.
-You can change the data according to you.
+You can change the data accordingly.

-Create 'fonts' folder in your project and add the font- 'quicksand' in this case.
-If you don't have in your system, then download it- [Quicksand](https://fonts.google.com/specimen/Quicksand).
+Create 'fonts' folder in your project and add the font- 'quicksand'.
+If you don't have in your system, you can download it from here- [Quicksand](https://fonts.google.com/specimen/Quicksand).

 Update your pubspec.yaml file.
 Add-